Robrusch/SPARSE/README.md

 NameN, lN, TN, muN
 EOF

-The nodes positions and the numerical potential must be stored in a CSV file with $M$ lines and **NO header**.
+The positions of the nodes the values of the numerical potential must be stored in a CSV file with $M$ lines and **NO header**.
 Each line must contain $N^2 + 1$ entries.
 The first entry is the node value $r$.
 The remaining $N^2$ entries are the values of the flattened potential matrix at the given node.